 General.
 The completed control panel shall be constructed in accordance with UL Std.
 508, Industrial Control Panel, and carry the UL label.
 Wire terminations shall be UL listed.

 Enclosures: Ground Mounted Cabinet.
 The cabinet shall be UL 50, NEMA Type 3R unfinished signal door design with back panel.
-The cabinet shall be fabricated from Type 5052 H-32 aluminum with the frame and door 0.125 inch thick, the top 0.250 inch thick and the bottom 0.500 inch thick.
+The cabinet shall be fabricated from Type 5052 H-32 aluminum with the frame and door 0.125 in. thick, the top 0.250 in. thick and the bottom 0.500 in. thick.
 Seams shall be continuous welded and ground smooth.
 The door and door opening shall be double flanged.
-The door shall be approximately 80% of the front surface, with a full length tamper proof stainless steel .075 inch thick hinge bolted to the cabinet with stainless steel carriage bolts and nylock nuts.
+The door shall be approximately 80% of the front surface, with a full-length tamper proof stainless steel .075 in. thick hinge bolted to the cabinet with stainless steel carriage bolts and nylock nuts.
 The locking mechanism shall be slam-latch type with a keyhole cover.
 The cabinet shall be sized to adequately house all required components with extra space for arrangement and termination of wiring.
-A minimum size of 40 inches high, 16 inches wide, and 15 inches in depth is required.
+A minimum size of 40 in. high, 16 in. wide, and 15 in. in depth is required.
 The cabinet shall be mounted upon a square Type A concrete foundation as indicated on the plans.
 The foundation is paid for separately.

 Surge Protector.
 Over voltage protection, with LED indicator, shall be provided for the 120 volt load circuit by means of MOV and thermal fusing technology.
 The response time shall be <5n seconds and operate within a range of -40° F to 185° F (-40° C to 85° C).
 The surge protector shall be UL 1449 Listed.